rudbeckia dyeing yellow flower

-red, pink and purple cotton and linen fabrics naturally dyed with madder
+fabrics dyed with madder

 Madder dyeing